 Out of every five bags of food bought, at least one goes to waste

 If you divide this per the number of households, you will get that each home wastes about 500kg of food.
 This means that 20% of the food a home buys is thrown away.
-That is how we get to one out of every five bags of food bought is wasted in Sydney.
+That is how we get to one out of every five bags of food bought being wasted in Sydney.

 Knowledge of food Matter is the Major Cause of Food Waste

 There are many reasons why food is being wasted in Sydney and Australia at large.
-One of the reasons is the fact that people lack knowledge of food issues.
-One example is the fact that many people in Sydney do not know how to measure accurate portions of food to cook.
+One of the reasons is that people lack knowledge of food issues.
+One example is that many people in Sydney do not know how to measure accurate portions of food to cook.
 When one does not know such a thing, he/she ends up cooking more than what he/she can consume.
 What is left ends up being thrown away.

 Young people and Affluent Families Waste the Most Amount of Food

 According to research, young people waste a lot of food.
-This is because they are known to not like cooking and usually opt to buy.
+This is because they are known not to like cooking and usually opt to buy.
 When they do buy food, they buy in large quantities.
 Most of which they do not eat and end up going to waste.